harshkore21/CSI/week-5/README.md

-This is Celebal Summer Internship's Week 4 New assignment
+This is Celebal Summer Internship's Week 5 assignment

 Set up a domain, setup a server on a VM and use the DNS server for traffic